- Lanius senator

 Nests in trees

-The diet includes insects, beetles, damsel flies, dragonflies, grasshoppers, wasps and bees, which are impaled on thorns.
+The diet consists of larger insects, such as beetles, damsel flies, dragonflies, grasshoppers, wasps and bees, which are impaled on thorns.

 A harsh chattering

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2017.
 The eBird/Clements checklist of birds of the world: v2017, with updates to August 2017.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/